ready2r/BphuDL/README.txt

 ==========================
 Menu Customization
 ==========================
 The menus are easily customizable.
 Its benefical to add commonly downloaded streamers or porn sites to the list.
 This will put their videos in their own folder together.
 The easiest way to edit the extra menus is by using "Find and Replace" in notepad.
 CTRL+H will bring it up.
-An example would be changing TWITUSER-TWO to someone else.
-Put TWITUSER-TWO into the "Find what" field and the user who you want to add in the "Replace with" field.
+An example would be changing TWITUSER2 to someone else.
+Put TWITUSER2 into the "Find what" field and the user who you want to add in the "Replace with" field.
 Check "Match case" and click Replace All.
 This will make it so using that user option when running the batch file will put the new downloaded videos in the user's own folder.
 Like with most things, DO NOT USE SPACES, use underscores instead.

 Thats about it.
 Like I said, if you have any more questions.. just msg me on Discord: Bphu#0001